fbpx

 In Christian tradition, people commemorate the birth of Jesus Christ on Christmas Eve (December 24th) and Christmas Day (December 25th).

+While Christmas is a Christian holiday, it is also a cultural holiday globally, so many Christmas festivities, like decorating a Christmas tree, span both religious and secular aspects of the season.
 Many pagan traditions have been incorporated into modern Christmas observances to give secular people various ways to enjoy the festive Christmas season.

 Kwanzaa

-It is from December 26th through January 1st.
+Kwanzaa occurs from December 26th through January 1st.
 This winter holiday is mainly in the U.S. On the sixth day of Kwanzaa, people hold the Karamu feast.
 Kwanzaa is meant to honor family, community, and culture.
 It combines multiple historic harvest celebrations from African culture.

-Las Posadas
+Posadas

-Las Posadas is a religious holiday that is observed primarily in Spain, Latin American countries such as Mexico, Guatemala, and Cuba, and some areas within the United States with large populations of people from these areas.
+Las Posadas is a religious holiday observed primarily in Spain, Latin American countries such as Mexico, Guatemala, and Cuba, and some areas within the United States with large populations of people from these areas.

 “Las Posadas” translates to English as “The Inns,” which references the inn from the Nativity in the Christian faith.